 I DO HAVE A VOICE!
 (I don’t just type and post words on a screen, really.)
-Since spring 2010, I’ve been taping a 24ish-minute weekly public-radio gardening program with my neighbors down the road in Sharon, Connecticut, at Robin Hood Radio, “the smallest NPR station in the nation.”
-Right from the start, I fit right in, since Robin Hood Radio’s other motto is: “Slightly Off, But Very Good.”
-The New York Times called them “NPR’s minnow,” in fact.
-The show is available free as a podcast and was named a “top-5″ garden show by “The Guardian” in 2013, alongside some pretty amazing others.
+Since spring 2010, I’ve been taping a 25ish-minute weekly public-radio gardening program with my neighbors down the road in Sharon, Connecticut, at Robin Hood Radio, “the smallest NPR station in the nation.”

 get the show now, or anytime

-LISTEN LIVE in the Litchfield Hills-Berkshires-Hudson Valley area at about 8:30 AM EDT on Mondays, or to the replay on Saturday mornings around 8:30, or to the podcast anytime.
+MY WEEKLY public-radio program, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, has won three silver medals for excellence from the Garden Writers Association.
+Listen live in the Litchfield Hills-Berkshires-Hudson Valley area at about 8:30 AM EDT on Mondays (stations below), or to the replay on Saturday mornings around 8:30, or to the podcast anytime.
 Choose a delivery method: